rudrab/MkBiB/README.md

 -----
 There are multiple options to do create/manage BiBTeX files.
 1. Create it manually by filling up the entry on the left panel. `Type` and `BiBTeXKey` is mandatory for this format.
 Then, press `"Create Manually"` button.
-(Borken in Devel branch)

 2. You can paste a complete `BiBTeX` entry copied from somewhere else by clicking `+ sign -> Copy BiBTeX`.
-(Broken in Devel branch)
+3. Import from other citation format, like RIS.
+(Broken)

 3. You can create `BiBTeX` entry from internet.
 Your options are:
     1. [doi](https://www.doi.org/) of the article.
 The mandatory field is: